All Episodes

 She wants you to know that I was there because people never can believe the things that actually happened to her because they are so unbelievable.

-But they really are crazy.
+But they really think they're crazy.

-Listen, I'll be honest, I'm not in that category.
+I'm not in that category.

 I believe any of her crazy stories.